KMI-KPZ/geo-L/README.md

 ### Command line

 To run geoLIMES from the command line, a config file and a database config file are needed.
 Example configs are in the configs folder.
+(Also see README in configs folder)
 ```bash
 python main.py -c config.json -d postgresql_config.json
 ```